ldidry/lutim/README.md

 ```

 ##Configuration
-* hypnotoad: listen to listen to, user and group which runs hypnotoad ;
+* hypnotoad: address and port to listen to, user and group which runs hypnotoad (if you run LUTIm with a different user from what is defined here, be sure that the user which launchs hypnotoad is able to setuid/setgid to the defined user/group, otherwise it will not work and you'll have 100% CPU consumption.
+Launch hypnotoad with the root user or with the user which is defined here);
 * contact: write something which make people able to contact you (contact form URL, email address, whatever) ;
 * secrets: an array of random string.
 Used by Mojolicious for encrypting session cookies.
 * piwik\_img: the Piwik image provides you records of visits without javascript (better privacy than js and cookies) ;